Securing those hard-to-get seats means being first in the queue…

 Booking a partner airline using Avios

 Firstly, let’s look at booking a flight on a partner airline.
-To use Avios for those flights, you’ll have to book via BA, either online or via the call center, which means you can book 355 days in advance of the flight.
+To use Avios for those flights, you’ll have to book via BA, either online or via the call centre, which means you can book 355 days in advance of the flight.

 However, the partner airline may not release tickets on its own site until later.
 For example, American Airlines only allows you to book 335 days in advance on their website, so by using BA, you are getting access to flights 20 days before their customers.

-Booking with an airline that uses Avios as it’s primary points currency
+Booking with an airline that uses Avios as its primary points currency

 - Book via British Airways